 You can even book a free 20 min call so we can have a virtual coffee and chat about what the best plan would be.
 I can show you around the back end of my Kajabi etc.

-Remember if you did want to try Kajabi for FREE and get some great support bonuses and an extended 28 day trial, we've got you!
+Remember if you did want to try Kajabi for FREE and get some great support bonuses and a 14 day free trial, we've got you!

 Cheers, Sue x

 PLUS you'll get your choice of a Unicorn Advisory partner bonus pack worth up to $700!